 Premises liability accidents are generally preventable.
 The most common premises liability accident involves slips, trips, and falls.
 However, premises liability covers a number of different types of accidents.
 Below are some examples of the common causes of premises liability accidents:

 - Lack of security

 - Lack of warning signs

 How Can A Premises Liability Lawyer Help Me?

-Hiring an experienced Premises Liability lawyers serving the Greater Houston area offer you the best chance of recovering maximum monetary compensation for case.
+Hiring an experienced premises liability lawyer serving the Greater Houston area offers you the best chance of recovering maximum monetary compensation for your case.
 Our lawyers will complete a thorough investigation to find out who owns the property and secure the necessary evidence to prove your case.
 For example, many stores have video cameras in place.
 However, the recordings are only stored for a limited period of time, generally 30 days, and the recording likely will be “overwritten” with new recordings.
 An experienced Premises Liability lawyer can send letters directing the property owner to preserve the valuable video evidence.
 Also, incident reports and other investigative materials can be obtained by subpoena and the scene can be photographed before repairs are made.

 We Can Help You After An Accident On Someone’s Property In The Greater Houston Area.

 Hernandez Sunosky, LLP fights negligent property owners for their injured clients.
 If you’ve been hurt on someone else’s property in the Greater Houston area, give us a call at 713.981.4100.
 It’s free.
 Let us get the compensation you deserve.